garret1317/aegisub-scripts/README.md

 originally created to convert stuff that should've been alpha timed in the first place but used a weird hack with `\ko` instead.

+### Restyler

+`become-fansubber.lua`

+Changes style of selected lines to `Default` (for now, will be configurable in future), and copies italic+alignment values from the script's styles to inline tags.

+Can't help if the source script isn't properly styled.
+**cannot handle inline tags!**

 ### Scenebleed Detector